Table of Contents

 The foundation of doing data science is having clean, reliable and relevant data to mine for insight.
 Now that you know the rough structure of a data science project, let's dig a little deeper into the data collection and preparation phase.

-Obtaining and Preparing Your Data
+How to Obtain and Prepare Your Data

 Once you have a question to answer in mind, it’s time to gather the data you’ll use in your machine learning project.
 As the project leader, you should be heavily involved in the data collection process.
 The more involved you are, the better you can identify and prevent common mistakes.
 The following is a list of eight common mistakes made in the data collection process:

 Make sure you have a well-defined goal in mind for the type of data you want before collecting it.
 Knowing what kind of data you’re collecting and why will make the data collection process much more efficient.